Assigning vehicle views to different users in an application

 Note: remove the Operator A from the default _Operators role to avoid conflict with multiple roles.

-Repeat the same steps for the trucks and for the Operator B.
+Repeat the same steps for the trucks and Operator B.

 Operator A view (Motorbikes)